 Where should I send my test scores?

 All test scores should be sent to The Graduate Center, college code XWT-S7-47, and not to Baruch College.
-If you accidentally sent your GMAT or GRE score to Baruch College, it must be resent by Educational Testing Services.
+If you accidentally submit your GMAT or GRE score to Baruch College, it must be resubmitted by Educational Testing Services.
 Baruch does not save official GMAT or GRE scores.

 What if I accidentally sent my test scores to Baruch College?

-If you accidentally sent your GMAT or GRE score to Baruch College, it must be resent by Educational Testing Services.
+If you accidentally send your GMAT or GRE score to Baruch College, it must be resubmitted by Educational Testing Services.
 Baruch does not save official GMAT or GRE scores.

 Please read the Full Policy Text Here.
 [PDF]